zembrzuski/upwork/README.md

 - it would be better to ingest initial data using bulk api.
 But id didn't do it.
 - it would be better if I could generate random data to insert.
 But id din't do it.
 - it would be better if I had made some erro handling.
+- it would be better to implement some validation at the http endpoint.